Compare two cars

 Verdict

-Suzuki appears just a bit more reliable, although the difference is truly marginal.
+Suzuki definitely wins the reliability competition, everything taken into consideration.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Romanian car offers much better overall protection, which launches it ahead of the other contender.
 It all continues in the same direction, with Dacia outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-It's really tough to make a final decision here, but if I'd need to, I'd say Dacia.
+At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.